 I have taught many folks to make their own and taught Casey Jo Carpenter how to make soap for her same interests and needs.

 What we discovered was our ability to create all-natural, small batch high quality products that family and friends love and asked for more!!

 We hope that you will enjoy our products as much as we do.

-We live on a 33 acre farm in Milton, WV - Golden-Aire Farm, we raise and can our vegetables and I love to garden - so I started an herb garden.
+We live on a 33 acres we call Golden-Aire Farm in Milton, WV - Golden-Aire Farm, we raise and can our vegetables and I love to garden - so I started an herb garden.
 I harvest fresh herbs and dry them to use in our products.
 I also wildcraft herbs that I use in our products.

 We want to bring our knowledge to you - help you to choose botanicals from nature for their God given values.

 Over my years here on this earth - my aspirations to to better, learn more and be the best human I can be - was instilled upon my by my parents - Skip and Shirley Gilkeson.
 I have had and hold many roles in this journey of life - a daughter, a sister, a wife, a parent, but also am a Recreational Therapist, an Occupational Therapist (OT), a friend, a neighbor, an animal lover and a giver.

 I wear several hats and wanted to merge them together - I am a Master Gardener, avid horseman, nature lover, I am a Soap Maker!